 While decorating your new home is always more fun than trying to set up security measures, it’s important not to ignore this aspect of home safety.
+Whether you live in a London penthouse or a small Milwaukee, Wisconsin apartment, safety is truly the key.
 After all it’s estimated that a burglary occurs every 21 seconds in the U.S.

 If you want to ensure you can get back to the fun part of homeownership, then be sure to use the tips and information here.

 1. Secure All Your Doors